StackExchange/dnscontrol/documentation/preview-push.md

 ## ppreview/ppush

 {% hint style="warning" %}
 These commands will go away in v4.16 or later.
-Staring in v4.14, please use `preview`/`push` with `--cmode concurrent` instead.
+Starting in v4.14, please use `preview`/`push` with `--cmode concurrent` instead.
 {% endhint %}